Partial Least Squares Regression

 4. How can you determine the right number of components for a model?

-5. What feature of biological data makes PLSR/PCR superior to direct regularization approaches (LASSO/ridge)?
+5. What feature of biological data makes PLSR/PCR useful relative to direct regularization approaches (LASSO/ridge)?

 6. Can you apply K-fold cross-validation to a PLSR model?
 If so, when do you scale your data?